Sense and Sensibility

-Sense and Sensibility (working title: Elinor and Marianne) is the first novel by the English author Jane Austen, published in 1811.
+Sense and Sensibility (working title: Elinor and Marianne) is the debut novel by English author Jane Austen, appearing in 1811.
 It was published anonymously: By A Lady appears on the title page where the author's name might have been.

 The novel is probably set between 1792 and 1797 and follows the three Dashwood sisters and their widowed mother as they are forced to leave the family estate in Sussex and move to a modest cottage on the property of a distant relative in Devon.
 There the two eldest girls experience love and heartbreak that tries the contrasting characters of both.

 Plot summary

 On his deathbed, Henry Dashwood makes his son, John, promise to provide for his stepmother and half-sisters, Elinor, Marianne and Margaret, from his inheritance.
 John's wife Fanny instead persuades him not to support them financially, leaving them a greatly reduced income.

 Fanny's brother Edward Ferrars arrives for a visit.
 When he and Elinor seem to be growing close, Fanny warns Mrs Dashwood that their mother has higher goals for Edward.
 Affronted, Mrs Dashwood moves her family to Barton Cottage in Devonshire, which her second cousin, Sir John Middleton, offered for a low rent.
 Later, while dining with the Middletons at Barton Park, family friend Colonel Brandon is attracted to Marianne.
 However, he is aged thirty-five, which seems too old to sixteen-year-old Marianne's romantic sensibilities.

 While out walking, Marianne sprains her ankle.
 John Willoughby happens upon her and carries Marianne home.
-During subsequent visits, their similar artistic tastes causes Marianne to fall in love with him, abandoning caution and propriety.
-Just as an engagement seems imminent, Willoughby informs the Dashwoods that his elderly cousin Mrs. Smith, whom he is financially dependent upon due to his debts, is sending him to London indefinitely on business.
+During subsequent visits, their similar artistic taste causes Marianne to fall in love with him, abandoning caution and propriety.
+Just as an engagement seems imminent, Willoughby informs the Dashwoods that his elderly cousin Mrs Smith, whom he is financially dependent upon due to his debts, is sending him to London indefinitely on business.
 Marianne is left distraught.

 When Edward Ferrars visits Barton Cottage, he seems subdued.
-Shortly afterwards, sisters Anne and Lucy Steele, vulgar cousins of Sir John's mother-in-law, Mrs. Jennings, stay at Barton Park.
+Shortly afterwards, sisters Anne and Lucy Steele, vulgar cousins of Sir John's mother-in-law, Mrs Jennings, stay at Barton Park.
 While there, Lucy confides to Elinor that she and Edward are secretly engaged, giving Elinor an insight into Lucy's jealous and calculating nature.

 Mrs Jennings invites the elder Dashwood sisters to visit her in London.
 After Marianne's letters to Willoughby go unanswered, they unexpectedly meet at a ball.
 Willoughby, there with another woman, greets Marianne coldly, later informing her he is betrothed to the rich Miss Grey.
 Marianne is heartbroken but tells Elinor that she and Willoughby never were engaged.